deingithub/tildee/README.md

 ## Development
 To install dependencies, run `poetry install`.
 You can run a python shell in the environment using `poetry run python` (I'd recommend using `ipython`, too).
 Format your code before committing by running `black .`.

-## Todo
- - Tests if I find a way to do this meaningfully
- - 2FA support for logging in
- - Stabilize, clean up and publish on PyPI
- - Implement applying comment labels
- - Implement parsing topic logs and vote counts